rhythm92/Easy_Tensorflow_retrain/README.md

 <br><br>
 Place all files inside the models/slim folder.
 <br><br>
-Change convert_dataset.sh to the number of validation images and directory where each class is a directory (ie. daisy, dandelion, roses, sunflowers, tulips)
+Change convert_dataset.sh to the number of validation images and directory where each class is a folder (ie. daisy, dandelion, roses, sunflowers, tulips)
 <br><br>
 convert_dataset.sh will create a folder tensorflow_data with the training data.
 <br><br>